 Cash back cards usually don’t include an annual fee, but a few do – such as the Blue Cash Preferred card from American Express.
 Don’t be deterred by a card with an annual fee.
 Depending on your spending habits, you can often earn more cash back, even once you subtract the fee.
 Also, there are cards with annual fees that waive the fee the first year, making your first-year savings that much more generous.
 Think in the long term about how you plan to use your card.
 If it's a card you plan to use for the long haul and for moderate expenditures, a no annual fee card may be best.

 How hard do you want to work to get your cash back?
 You should consider the flexibility of the card’s redemption options, including how often you can redeem your cash back (some cards only allow you to redeem once a year), how many options you have for redeeming your cash back, how much cash back you need to collect before you can redeem it and whether you can set your account to redeem automatically to save yourself some work.

 If you plan to look for a 0% intro APR offer with cash back options, make sure that you pay in full any new purchases if there is no 0% purchase offer.
 Also, factor in the balance transfer fee, which can be up to 5%.
 That said, The Amex Everyday® Credit Card from American Express† is an example of a cash back that offers no balance transfer fee if you meet its terms.

 Interest rates and penalties are probably not the top priority for consumers who are considering a cash back card.
-Of course, you should avoid carrying a balance on the card, but you should also apprise yourself of a card’s interest rate before you apply and keep an eye out for rates that a far above average.
+Of course, you should avoid carrying a balance on the card, but you should also apprise yourself of a card’s interest rate before you apply, and keep an eye out for rates that are far above average.